AutumnAC/Attack-of-the-Sentient-Breakfast-Foods/README.md

 #### Steering Behaviors

 - Wander: The waffle will randomly wander around the play area with the wander steering behavior.
+- Bounds: The waffle will stay in bounds.
 - Obstacles:
     - The waffle will avoid syrup in this state.
 - Seperation